menu

 Here’s the essence of the argument: by expanding the Commander card pool and printing cards intentionally designed for play in the format, Wizards of the Coast has effectively homogenized and power-crept the format into a state that’s unrecognizable to those craving the nostalgic.
 There are far too many cards that are the “obvious choice” due to power level.
 What’s more, Wizards of the Coast has effectively spoon-fed Commander players with cards clearly designed to do one thing, and do that one thing extremely well.

 Consider one of Magic’s most popular creature types as an example: Dragons.
 Everybody loves dragons.
-Going back to the OG Shivan Dragon, these flying, Cursed Firebreathing Yogurt creatures have always captured the imagination of Magic players young and old.
+Going back to the OG Shivan Dragon, these flying, Firebreathing creatures have always captured the imagination of Magic players young and old.

 Let’s say you want to build a powerful dragon commander deck—one that can compete with your friends.
 A quick Gatherer search reveals 95 legendary dragons to choose from, not counting shapeshifters that can count as dragons.
 That’s a phenomenal card pool to choose from!
 There must be dozens of versions of the Dragon Commander deck, right?